-Kathy Tuan-MacLean has been married for 20 years to Scott, an amazing husband but her polar opposite on the Myers-Briggs personality test and almost every other rubric of life.
+Kathy Tuan-MacLean has been married for 21 years to Scott, an amazing husband but her polar opposite on the Myers-Briggs personality test and almost every other rubric of life.
 Nothing has come easily for them except fertility.
-Together they are raising 3 kids, two of whom are now officially teenagers—a terrifying development.
+Together they are raising 3 kids, all of whom are now officially teenagers—a terrifying development.

 Every time Kathy bore another child, she plunged into a deep identity crisis as she wrestled with being a better minister than mother.
 Not to mention that wardrobe of nursing shirts, slip-on clogs, and wash-and-wear hairdos.

 Throughout the past 18 years of parenting, Kathy has worked part-time with InterVarsity Christian Fellowship, currently serving as the Area Director for Boston Graduate/Faculty Ministries and staff minister for the Boston Faculty Fellowship.
 She’s also been working on a memoir for the past 10 years and would gratefully receive an agent or publisher someday.

 Kathy has a Ph.D.
 From Northwestern in Human Development & Social Policy, writing a dissertation on interracial friendships, but finds the degree wasn’t particularly helpful in developing her three kids.